Max-E/xinput-ui/README.md

 devices.
 If you plug in a new input device, you'll have to hit "refresh" or it won't show up.

+If a master pointer is selected, the "remove" button will detach all physical devices from it and mark it for deletion.
+If a physical device is selected, the "remove" button will detach it.

 Notes
 -----